abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

 move the homecontorller to cuosmter and deteled data and models folder

-changed the namespace in homecontoller to namespace AbdulBookStore.Area.Customer.Controllers and add [Area("Customer")]
+changed the namespace in homecontoller to namespace AbdulBookStore.Area.Customer.Controllers and add [Area("Customer")] i have add the home folder to view and put in viewimport,viewstart